National Addiction Centre (NAC) staff currently consists

 five joint clinical-academic staff, one research fellow

-and two secretarial support staff.
+and one secretarial support staff.
 The academic staff consists

 of three psychiatrists, one clinical psychologist and a nurse.

 All academic positions have a clinical component in the alcohol

 and drug treatment field.
 This is viewed as crucial for the

 linkage between the NAC and the treatment field, in addition

 graduated MBChB from the University of Otago in 1980 and then

 New Zealand, gaining his FRANZCP in 1987.
 He was appointed as